apache/openwhisk-deploy-kube/README.md

 **Kubernetes**
 * [Kubernetes](https://github.com/kubernetes/kubernetes) version 1.6+.
 However, avoid Kubernetes 1.6.3 due to an [issue with volume mount subpaths](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.6.md#known-issues-for-v163).
 Our Travis CI testing uses Kubernetes version 1.7.4.
-* The ability to create Ingresses to expose a Kubernetes service to the outside of a cluster so you can actually use OpenWhisk.
+* The ability to create Ingresses to make a Kubernetes service available outside of the cluster so you can actually use OpenWhisk.
 * Endpoints of Kubernetes services must be able to loopback to themselves ("hairpin mode").

 **OpenWhisk**